wachid29/Sleek-style-app/README.md

 ## About The Project

-**Mama Recipe** Mama Recipe is a web application that has the main feature where users can share their recipes in the form of video tutorials to make it easier for visitors to learn the recipe they are looking for.
-This website is developed with PostgreSql, Express JS, Next JS and Node JS technologies
+**Mama Recipe** Sleek Style is a web application that has the main feature where users can look for various needs in terms of their fashion, there are various categories that make it easier to find the amazing suitable style.
+This website is developed with  Next JS and Node JS technologies

 ### Built With